shivtarsode/Oasis-Infobyte-Web-Devlopment/README.md

 ## **Overview**

 This repository contains the projects and assignments completed during my web development internship at Oasis Infobyte.
-The internship involved creating and deploying web applications, enhancing my skills in front-end and back-end development.
+The internship involved creating and deploying web applications, enhancing my skills in front-end.

 ## **Technologies Used**